 One more example from a 2017 clinical trial that looked at the timing of meals in healthy 18-22-year-olds: “These results provide evidence that the consumption of food during the circadian evening and/or night, independent of more traditional risk factors such as amount or content of food intake and activity level, plays an important role in body composition.”[ref]

 Finally, let’s sum this up with the first sentence from a study on circadian misalignment and glucose tolerance.
 “Glucose tolerance is lower in the evening and at night than in the morning.”
 Yes, the study goes on to quantify this as being 17% lower glucose tolerance at 8 pm vs 8 am.[ref]

-The simple solution is to eat earlier in the day and to not snack at night.
-This is easier said than done, for some of us.
+The simple solution is to eat earlier in the day and not snack at night.
+For some of us, this is easier said than done.
 So make a plan for your meals for a few days.
 Yes, actually sit down with a pencil and paper and come up with ideas for shifting your calories to the morning hours.
 If you are a habitual TV watcher at night (with a subsequent bowl of popcorn and a beer), plan out a couple of evening activities to get you out of the house for a few evenings while you break the snacking habit.
 Perhaps go for a walk, go see a movie and avoid the overpriced snacks, or dust off your bowling shoes for a quick game.